Atlassian Jira Service Management

 1. Select Basic Authentication.

-4. Input your API token.
+4. Input the API token.

 Authentication Type: OAuth Authentication